-Valuable new purposes for spent tires include use as material in rubberized asphalt, construction materials, landscaping mulch and as tire-derived fuel for energy.
-Spent tires also are molded into consumer products like floor mats, roof mats, stone paving and even as a component in new tires, such as Bridgestone’s leading Ecopia line of fuel efficient tires.
+Beneficial next uses for end-of-life tires include use as material in rubberized asphalt, construction materials, landscaping mulch and as tire-derived fuel for energy.
+End-of-life tires also are molded into consumer products like floor mats, roof mats, stone paving, and even as a component in new tires, such as Bridgestone’s leading Ecopia line of fuel-efficient tires.

-In 2012, as part of the Tires4ward program, Bridgestone formed a partnership with the River Network, a national organization of more than 2,000 state, regional and local grassroots groups whose primary mission is protecting our nation’s lakes, streams and rivers.
+In 2012, as part of the Tires4ward program, Bridgestone formed a partnership with the River Network a national organization of more than 8,000 state, regional and local grassroots groups whose primary mission is protecting our nation’s lakes, streams, and rivers.
 The River Network plays an important role in educating citizens about the importance of proper tire removal and encourages the recycling of tires pulled from the environment in community clean-up events.

-Through the Tires4ward program and our continued partnership with the River Network, Bridgestone has supported hundreds of community clean-up events and ensured the proper recycling of tens of thousands of tires removed from nature.
-To date, we have supported more than 775 community clean-up events and recycled more than 225,000 tires from public lands, rivers, streams, lakes and communities nationwide.
-Bridgestone is working to change the landscape of the tire and automotive industry and make a waste-free tire industry a reality.
+Through the Tires4ward program and our continued partnership with the River Network, Bridgestone has supported hundreds of community clean-up events and ensured the proper end use of tens of thousands of tires removed from nature.

 What is a spent tire?

 A spent tire is any tire that has reached the end of its useful life and been taken out of use.

 What types of events is Tires4ward designed to support?

 The Bridgestone Tires4ward program supports citizens participating in any organized clean-up of rivers and waterways.